MSnow-21/Professional_README_Generator/README.md

 Installation Instructions:

-* To create initialize npm application and create package.json document enter this command: npm init
+* To create initialize npm application and create package.json document enter this command:

 * To download npm inquirer application enter in this command: npm i inquirer

 Usage Information

-* This application requires the following usage guidelines : Please follow the installation and testing guidlines prior to running the index.js file
+* This application requires the following usage guidelines :

 License Information